cdellapenna/TryTerraAPITest/readme.md

    ./ngrok http 5000
    ```

-   If you're using Windows, you might omit `./`:
+   If you're using Windows, omit `./`:

    ```
    ngrok http 5000